-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) potential to dado nami) member of staff or pupil displaying symptoms; Staff have been instructed to store personal items and clothing in areas not widely accessible during the working day e.g. in lockers.
-Transmission of Covid-19 through airborne particles due to interaction with a large number of other pupils Staff, pupils, visitors, contractors, household members Potential spread of infectious disease The school has applied the Government's principles of keeping groups separate (bubbles), keeping bubble sizes as small as is reasonably practicable (maximum of 12 per classroom during periods of high infection) and maintaining social distancing based on the age and ability of the pupils and the feasibility of measures when offering a broad curriculum; Pupils have been placed in 'class bubbles' and interaction between other classes minimised as far as is reasonably practicable; Classrooms are not shared with other class groups; Measures have been put in place to limit interaction, between year groups as much as possible; Start and finish times are staggered to keep groups apart as they arrive and leave school; Start and finish times and breaks are staggered to ensure that corridors or circulation routes have a limited number of pupils using them at any time and to reduce mixing between groups; Children in different groups are encouraged not to play together/socialise at break times.
-Breaks are staggered to restrict the number of children playing at one time and groups are supervised and kept apart as far as possible; Classroom selection and timetabling have been carefully managed to reduce movement around the building and to prevent mixing of different groups of pupils Where possible rooms are accessed directly from outside (Reception); A one-way circulation route along corridors is in operation;
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Transmission of Covid-19 through airborne particles due to interaction with a large number of other pupils Staff, pupils, visitors, contractors, household members Potential spread of infectious disease • The school has applied the Government's principles of keeping groups separate (bubbles), keeping bubble sizes as small as is reasonably practicable (maximum of 12 per classroom during periods of high infection) and maintaining social distancing based on the age and ability of the pupils and the feasibility of measures when offering a broad curriculum; Pupils have been placed in 'class bubbles' and interaction between other classes minimised as far as is reasonably practicable; Classrooms are not shared with other class groups; Measures have been put in place to limit interaction, between year groups as much as possible; Start and finish times are staggered to keep groups apart as they arrive and leave school; Start and finish times and breaks are staggered to ensure that corridors or circulation routes have a limited number of pupils using them at any time and to reduce mixing between groups; Children in different groups are encouraged not to play together/socialise at break times.
+Breaks are staggered to restrict the number of children playing at one time and groups are supervised and kept apart as far as possible; Classroom selection and timetabling have been carefully managed to reduce movement around the building and to prevent mixing of different groups of pupils • Where possible rooms are accessed directly from outside (Reception); A one-way circulation route along corridors is in operation; Pupils in different groups are encouraged not to mix together at break times and groups are supervised and kept apart as far as possible; Lunch breaks are staggered allowing for time for cleaning of surfaces in